-Festivals are big business these days but what are the costs for food stall vendors?
+Festivals are big business these days, but what are the costs for food stall vendors at these events?

-Festivals have been growing year on year over the last decade and food stalls have become just as popular as the headline music acts.
+Festivals have been growing year after year over the last decade and food stalls have become just as popular as the headline music acts.

 You will find pretty much any sort of food you can think of (and some you may have not) and if you choose the right product can be on to a real money-maker.

 So how much does it cost to have a food stall at festivals?

 Based on survey results from 42 food stall vendors the cost for a food stall at festivals like Glastonbury range between £3000 ($4000) and £17000 ($20000), with an average cost of £8500 ($10000).